exakat/exakat/docs/Rules.rst

 ################

-Optimize your echo's by not concatenating at echo() time, but serving all argument separated.
+Optimize your ``echo``'s by not concatenating at ``echo`` time, but serving all argument separated.
 This will save PHP a memory copy.

-If values (literals and variables) are small enough, this won't have impact.
+If values, literals and variables, are small enough, this won't have visible impact.
 Otherwise, this is less work and less memory waste.

 .. code-block:: php